Join the practice

 A Patient Guide to GP Services

 All our patients have now been allocated a named GP who has overall responsibility for your care.
-Having an 'Accountable GP' does not prevent you from seeing the GP of your choice but your named GP will where appropriate work with other relevant health and care professionals to ensure that the care patients receive meets the patients individual needs.
+Having a 'Named GP' does not prevent you from seeing the GP of your choice but your named GP will where appropriate, work with other relevant health and care professionals to ensure that the care patients receive meets the patients individual needs.

 Out of Area Patient Registrations